top of page

 Does being baptized automatically make one a Christian?
 Is a two-Sunday-a-year commitment to “Christianity” really following Jesus?

 Is it seeking first God’s Kingdom and righteousness (Matthew 6:33)?
 Is it denying self to follow Jesus (Luke 9:23)?
-The Bible does not teach or approve of a faith that does not make our character and conduct more Jesus-like (Romans 8:29).
+What following Jesus truly means is that our character and conduct become more Jesus-like (Romans 8:29).
+If we are not changing, we are not following.

 Jesus said that those following Him fish for people (Matthew 4:19).
 Becoming a Christian changes our eternal destiny and earthly occupation.